 The Surprising Benefits of Drinking Lemon Water

-If you find yourself short on time it may be tempting to use a dash of concentrate, but Greene says fresh is best.
+If you find yourself short on time, it may be tempting to use a dash of lemon concentrate, but Dr. Greene says fresh is best.
 To get the most benefits from your lemon, he suggests washing and removing the rinds before letting them soak in your water for 20-30 minutes.
-This will allow the very best of the vitamins, minerals and fibrous components found in the citrus to transfer to your drink.
+This will allow the very best of the vitamins, minerals, and fibrous components found in the citrus to transfer to your drink.

 No matter how you drink it—warm, cold, with fresh-squeezed or from-the-bottle-lemon-concentrate—hitting your daily water intake goal is important to maintaining a healthy lifestyle and optimal digestion.
-"Overall, for most individuals, aiming to achieve approximately three liters of water consumption daily is a great starting goal to ensure as adequate hydration as possible," Greene says.
+"Overall, for most individuals, aiming to consume approximately 3 liters of water daily is a great starting goal to ensure adequate hydration," Dr. Greene says.